707Harsh/Solute-blog-app/README.md

 ## 🌍 Deployment
 - Frontend build optimized with Vite and deployed on Vercel.
-- Cloudflare Workers used for scalable, edge-backend delivery.
+- Cloudflare Workers used for scalable, edge-backend delivery

 ---